benabub/bash-scripts/README.md

 # Bash Scripts

-Custom commands for UNIX-like shells.
+Custom commands (scripts) for POSIX-compliant shells (e.g., Bash, Zsh; not for fish).

 ## List of Scripts